You are here: Home Tune Your Guitar

 The descriptions on this page assume that you're hoping to achieve standard-tuning, and that you're right handed (if you're left handed, you're probably already used to mentally switching the terms I use).

 There are other ways to tune your guitar.
 You'll eventually hear about tunings such as: Drop-D, Open-G, or 1/2-step de-tuning.
-Don't worry about those now.
+Don't worry about those yet.

 What is an Electronic Chromatic Tuner?
 Why use one?